jpmikhail/Z_boson/README.md

 Data files resulting from the partial quantum swap are stored in the directory ./procedural_generation/.

 ## blur
-We apply quantum blur effect to the 2D matrix representing the duration and pitch by applying $R_y$ to all qubits by a given angle $\theta = \pi / 10$.
-For input file 'sound_elements/csv/A.csv', the output file is 'sound_elements/csv/A_blur.csv'.
+We apply quantum blur effect to the 2D matrix representing the duration and pitch by applying $R_y$ to all qubits with angles of $\theta = \pi / 10, 2\pi / 10, \ldots, 5\pi / 10$.
+For input file 'sound_elements/csv/A.csv', the output files are in 'procedural_generation/csv/A_blur*.csv'.